-Downes is a licensed attorney in Illinois and Minnesota.
+Downes is a licensed attorney in Illinois, Minnesota and Nebraska.
 He has been admitted to practice before the U.S. Supreme Court and in numerous U.S. district courts.

 Before joining Cavanagh Law Group in 2021, Downes most recently ran a personal injury firm in downtown Chicago.
 His breadth of experience includes representing clients in matters involving maritime, aviation and interstate commerce law.

-Downes earned both his undergraduate and law degrees at Loyola University Chicago, where he graduated from the School of Law in 1972.
+Downes graduated from the Loyola University Chicago School of Law in 1972.
 He is an 18-year veteran of the Chicago Police Department who worked as a detective while attending school.
 Downes is a former president and current member of the Academy of Rail Labor Attorneys and has held memberships in the Illinois State Bar Association, the Minnesota State Bar Association and the Nebraska State Bar Association.